ryan-ms-kang/Data-Analytics-Science-Projects/README.md

 # Data Portfolio

 Hi!
 I'm Ryan and this is a fun little playground for me to show off some side projects I've been working on.
-Thank you so very much for checking out my portfolio, and any feedback/compliment is much much appreciated 🫰
+Thank you so very much for checking out my portfolio, and any feedback/compliment would be much much appreciated 🫰

 ## About me

-I am an inquisitive and restless "young" boy tapping into the territory of the unknown, unraveling the world with the power of data (and much caffein).
-Boundaries are meant to be crossed, and with that in mind, I always seek to go beyond my comfort zone and tackle on new exciting challenges that await.
+I am an inquisitive guy tapping into the territory of the unknown, unraveling the world with the power of data and caffein.
+Boundaries are meant to be crossed, and with that in mind, I always seek to go beyond my comfort zone and tackle new exciting challenges that await.

 I am currently seeking new opportunities in Data Analytics or Data Science, particularly focusing on product analytics.
 I was initially drawn to how user behavior could be inferred through data and the impact it could have on the business.